 Westpac conducts the majority of its business in Australia and New Zealand and, consequently, its performance is influenced by the level and cyclical nature of lending in these countries.
 These factors are in turn impacted by both domestic and international economic conditions, natural disasters and political events.
-A significant decrease in Australian and New Zealand housing valuations could adversely impact Westpac's home lending activities because borrowers with loans in excess of their property value show a higher propensity to default and in the event of defaults Westpac's security would be eroded causing Westpac to incur higher credit losses.
-The demand for its home lending products may also decline due to adverse changes in taxation or buyer concerns about decreases in values.
+A significant decrease in Australian and New Zealand housing valuations could adversely impact Westpac's home lending activities because borrowers with loans in excess of their property value show a higher propensity to default.
+In the event of defaults Westpac's security may be eroded, causing Westpac to incur higher credit losses.
+The demand for Westpac's home lending products may also decline due to adverse changes in tax legislation (such as changes to tax rates, concessions or deductions), regulatory requirements or other buyer concerns about decreases in values.

-Adverse changes to the economic and business conditions in Australia and New Zealand and other countries such as China, India and Japan could also adversely affect the Australian economy and Westpac's customers.
-In particular, due to the current economic relationship between Australia and China, particularly in the mining and resources sectors, a slowdown in China's economic growth could negatively impact the Australian economy.
-Changes in commodity prices and broader economic conditions could in turn result in reduced demand for Westpac's products and services and affect the ability of its borrowers to repay their loans.
+Adverse changes to economic and business conditions in Australia and New Zealand and other countries such as China, India and Japan, could also adversely affect the Australian economy and Westpac's customers.
+In particular, due to the current economic relationship between Australia and China, particularly in the mining and resources sectors, a slowdown in China's economic growth, including as a result of the implementation of tariffs or other protectionist trade measures, could negatively impact the Australian economy.
+Changes in commodity prices, Chinese government policies and broader economic conditions could, in turn, result in reduced demand for Westpac's products and services and affect the ability of its borrowers to repay their loans.
 If this were to occur, it could negatively impact Westpac's business, prospects, financial performance or financial condition.